elsassph/haxe-react-mmvc/README.md

 This is a simple application demonstrating the main components of MMVC as it could be used in a React JS application.

+MMVC is a port of the ActionScript 3 RobotLegs MVC framework with signals and Haxe refinements.
+It offers a powerful Dependency Injection system for React JS.

 > This application requires Haxe 3.2.1 or greater.

 Overview